 Thinning It Out Too Much

-One of the most popular ways people deal with thick hair is by thinning it out.
-And while removing some bulk from your hair may seem like the best way to make it more manageable, in most cases you may actually be making matters worse.
-Over-thinning thick hair with shears or a razor can cause unwanted volume from the pumped-up, shorter layers left behind during the thinning process.
-It can also fray the ends of your hair leaving appearing stringy and/or unhealthy.
-Layering the hair properly is the best way to ditch any extra bulk you may have without compromising the look or integrity of the hair (we’ll discuss this more below).
+One of the most common ways hairstylists deal with thick hair is by thinning it out.
+While removing some weight from your hair may seem like the best way to make it more manageable, over-thinning thick hair can cause unwanted volume from the shorter layers left behind during the thinning process.
+It can also fray the ends of your hair, leaving it stringy and unhealthy.
+Layering the hair properly is the best way to ditch any extra bulk you may have without compromising the look or integrity of the hair.

-Another route many take to achieve more manageability is opting for a super-short haircut.
-Once again, this may actually create more work for you in the long run.
-Short haircuts in general require more commitment in the styling and hair care department, so if you’re looking for an easy, breezy style, this may not be the best option for you.
-When thick hair is cut too short, styling techniques like sectioning and updos are difficult to do, if not impossible.
-If you are looking for a shorter style that will work well with thicker hair, try a triangular long bob that is longer in the front.
+Another route many take to achieve more manageable hair is opting for a super-short haircut.
+But we’re here to tell you that shorter strands don’t always mean less work.
+For a shorter style that will work well with thick hair, try a bob haircut that is longer in the front.
 This will make pulling your hair back easier and will also distribute your hair in such a way that it appears sleeker and thinner.

-I’ve seen many clients opt for a chemical straightening treatment in the hopes that it will make their thick hair more manageable.
-What most often happens is the natural texture of the hair is ruined and it becomes over-processed and unmanageable.
-If you’re looking to create an easier, sleeker look try getting a keratin treatment.
-Keratin treatments fill in the small divots in your hair that create texture to smooth it out and compress the cuticle, making it easier to style.
+Many people who get chemical straightening treatments do so in the hopes that it will make their hair easier to style.
+What most often happens, though, is that the natural texture of the hair is compromised, causing it to become over-processed and unmanageable.
+If you’re looking to create an easier, sleeker look, try a keratin treatment instead.
+Keratin treatments fill in the small divots in your hair that create texture to smooth it out and compress the cuticle.
 These treatments are also not permanent as they wash out over time and eventually restore your hair’s natural texture.